rmind/libqsbr/README.md

   Note that these two functions would typically require the same form of serialisation.

+## G/C API

+* `gc_t *gc_create(gc_func_t reclaim, unsigned obj_off)`
+  * Construct a new G/C management object.
+A custom `reclaim` function can be passed for object destruction.
+This function must process a list of objects, embedding `gc_entry_t` structure which is used for a form a list.
+If _reclaim_ is NULL, then a default reclaim functions is used which call `free(3)` for each object.
+Additionally, when the default reclaim function is used, the `obj_off` value will be used to decrement the pointer value before freeing the object; typically, this would be `offsetof(struct obj, gc_entry)` i.e. offset of the embedded G/C entry structure in the user object.

+* `void gc_destroy(gc_t *gc)`
+  * Destroy the G/C management object.

+* `void gc_register(gc_t *gc)`
+  * Register the current thread for G/C management.

+* `void gc_crit_enter(gc_t *gc)`
+  * Enter the critical path where objects would be referenced.
+This prevents the G/C mechanism from reclaiming (destroying) the object.

+* `void gc_crit_exit(gc_t *gc)`
+  * Exit the critical path, indicating that the target objects no longer have active references and the G/C mechanism may consider them for reclamation.

+* `void gc_limbo(gc_t *gc, gc_entry_t *entry)`
+  * Insert the object (referenced via its G/C entry structure) into a "limbo" list, staging it for reclamation (destruction).
+This is a request to reclaim the object once it is guaranteed that there are no threads referencing it in the critical path.

+* `void gc_cycle(gc_t *gc)`
+  * Run a G/C cycle, attempting to reclaim some objects which were added to the limbo list.
+The objects which are no longer referenced may are not guaranteed to be reclaimed immediately after one cycle.
+  This function does not block and is expected to be called periodically for an incremental object reclamation.

+* `void gc_full(gc_t *gc, unsigned msec_retry)`
+  * Run a full G/C in order to ensure that all staged objects have been reclaimed.
+This function will block for `msec_retry` milliseconds before trying again, if there are objects which cannot be reclaimed immediately.

 ## Notes

 The implementation was extensively tested on a 24-core x86 machine,